 Stakeholder engagement and material themes

 BAM recognises that real business benefits can only be achieved with the involvement of its stakeholders.
-During 2015 BAM met with its clients, main suppliers and other stakeholders in multi- stakeholder forums to further align BAM’s policies with stakeholder demands.
+During 2016 BAM met with its clients, main suppliers and other stakeholders in multi-stakeholder forums to further align BAM’s policies with stakeholder demands.

 The Group has defined its stakeholders as those groups which significantly influence or are influenced by the economic, environmental and social performance of BAM.
-BAM has identified its stakeholders based on the risks and opportunities for its business performance, strategy execution and strategic objectives.
+The Group has identified its stakeholders based on the risks and opportunities for its business performance, strategy execution and strategic objectives.

 BAM continuously engages with its stakeholders to understand their priorities and concerns through benchmarking, sector meetings, client surveys and direct contracts.
-BAM’s key stakeholder groups, and interactions with them, are:
+BAM’s key stakeholder groups, and its interactions with those stakeholders are:

-BAM is in daily discussion with its clients and sustainability is an increasingly important topic in these discussions.
-In addition, BAM organises client meetings to share knowledge, best practices and innovation with its value chain.
+BAM is in daily discussion with its clients about project expectations and projections.
+In addition, BAM organises client meetings to share knowledge, best practices and innovation within its value chain.
 Some clients have developed their own sustainability benchmarks, including ProRail, the government task organisation that takes care of maintenance and extensions of the Dutch railway network infrastructure, with its CO2 Performance Ladder.
 Positioning on the ladder forms part of the tender evaluation process and positively affects BAM’s ability to win contracts.
-It is therefore important that BAM keeps itself informed of and is able to respond proactively to these initiatives.
+It is therefore important that BAM keeps itself informed of and is able to respond proactively to this and similar initiatives.

 Providers of financial capital

-Communication with investors, financial institutions and the financial community in general, usually takes place through meetings, project visits, road shows, seminars, presentations, investment meetings and press releases.
+Communication with investors, financial institutions and the financial community in general is actively pursued and usually takes place through meetings, project visits, road shows, seminars, presentations, investment meetings and press releases.
+The main recurring topics of discussion are financial performance and transparency and control.
 All dates and locations of road shows, seminars and other investor relations activities are published on the BAM website.
 The Group has also been responding to CDP’s investor information requests since 2008.